EnableX/voice-bridge-call/README.md

 - Set port.
 Default port is set to 5000.
 It is an optional configuration.
   - `export SERVICE_PORT=`

 - SSL Certificate (Self Signed or Registered).
-It is required configuration if USE_PUBLIC_WEBHOOK is set to true.
+It is required configuration.
   - Make a directory called certs on the root of the project
     - `mkdir certs`
   - Change to certs directory